 Coriolanus: Legend and Literature

-The historical origins of the central figure of Shakespeare’s tragedy
+The historical origins of the central figure of Shakespeare’s political and psychological thriller

 Plutarch’s most famous work was Parallel Lives, a collection of biographies of prominent Greeks and Romans, featured in pairs to highlight common moralities between the cultures.
 Twenty-three of Plutarch’s pairs survive, among them Coriolanus, whom Plutarch pairs with the Greek statesman and general Alcibiades.
 Where Coriolanus’ military exploits should have earned him honors and love, his pride brought out only scorn from the Romans; conversely, Alcibiades was unscrupulous in his flattery, earning love from the Athenians despite his arguably poor performance as a statesman.
 As Plutarch writes in Parallel Lives: